twopiharris/pathToCamelot/README.md

 If "a" pressed, check if character collideswith an object.
 If so, call pickUp method.

+#### Hit Method

+Takes self and enemy.
+Generate a random number between 1-100.
+If number is less than or equal to hitChance, hit lands.
+After hit, generate damage using random integer between 1 and maxDamage.
+Subtract enemy armor from hit damage.

+Generate random number between 1-100.
+If number is less than or equal to healingFactor, character heals.
+Generate healing using random integer between 1 and maxHealing.
+Subtract from hit damage.

+Subtract hitDamage from enemy hitPoints.
+Return enemy hitPoints.

 #### Fight Method

 #### Pick Up Method